PauseAI/pauseai-website/src/posts/learn.md

 - [Why this top AI guru thinks we might be in extinction level trouble | The InnerView](https://youtu.be/YZjmZFDx-pA?si=Y7QUxTaJcuC6LVji) (26 mins).
 Interview with Connor Leahy on AI X-risks on television.
 - [The AI Dilemma](https://www.youtube.com/watch?v=xoVJKj8lcNQ&t=1903s) (1hr).
 Presentation about the dangers of AI and the race which AI companies are stuck in.
 - [Robert Miles' YouTube videos](https://www.youtube.com/watch?v=tlS5Y2vm02c&list=PLfHsskCxi_g-c62a_dmsNuHynaXsRQm40) are a great place to start understanding most of the fundamentals of AI alignment.

-## Websites

-- [AISafety.com](https://www.aisafety.com) & [AISafety.info](https://aisafety.info).
-The landing pages for AI Safety.
-Learn about the risks, the communities, the events, the jobs, the courses, the ideas for mitigating the risks and more!
-- [AISafety.world](https://aisafety.world/tiles/).
-The whole AI Safety landscape with all the organizations, media outlets, forums, blogs, and other actors and resources.
-- [IncidentDatabase.ai](https://incidentdatabase.ai/).
-Database of incidents where AI systems caused harm.
-- [NavigatingAIRisks.ai](https://www.navigatingrisks.ai/).
-A blog with various interesting articles.
-- [PauseAI.info](https://pauseai.info).
-Check out the rest of the PauseAI site here for loads of related infomation and [resources](/learn), useful [actions](/action), expert [quotes](/quotes), short one-pager [flyers](PauseAI_flyer.pdf), related [faqs](/faq), etc.

 ## Podcasts